Richard H. Roberts: Political activism

 Roberts is a top donor to Republican politicians including Senator Lindsey Graham of South Carolina, Governor Scott Walker of Wisconsin, and Rand Paul.
+He has described himself as a "die-hard Republican".
 In 2010, he gave $750,000 to the campaign of Mitt Romney.
 In 2012, Roberts contributed $1 million to a super PAC that supported U.S. Representative Allen West.

+A pro-Israel donor, Roberts served at the Israel Advisory Committee of Donald Trump's 2016 presidential campaign.
+He sponsored Paul's 2013 trip to Israel, which he said helped him "refine some of his positions" on the country.
+Paul had previously stated that the United States should stop aiding all foreign countries, including Israel.

 Personal life

 Roberts is married with six children and lives in Lakewood, New Jersey.
-He credits the principles of Orthodox Judaism as helping him to be a success and is one of the largest philanthropists to the orthodox community in Lakewood.
+He is one of the largest philanthropists to the Orthodox Jewish community in Lakewood.